Vertical Research Initiates Coverage on FedEx (NYSE:FDX)

-Vertical Research initiated coverage on shares of FedEx (NYSE:FDX) in a report issued on Friday morning, Analyst Price Targets reports.
-The brokerage issued a buy rating and a $340.00 price target on the shipping service provider’s stock.
+Vertical Research began coverage on shares of FedEx (NYSE:FDX) in a report published on Thursday, Benzinga reports.
+The firm issued a buy rating and a $340.00 price objective on the shipping service provider’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
-Investors of record on Monday, March 8th will be paid a dividend of $0.65 per share.
-This represents a $2.60 annualized dividend and a yield of 0.92%.
-The ex-dividend date is Friday, March 5th.
-FedEx’s dividend payout ratio is presently 27.37%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, April 1st.
+Stockholders of record on Monday, March 8th were paid a $0.65 dividend.
+This represents a $2.60 annualized dividend and a dividend yield of 0.92%.
+The ex-dividend date of this dividend was Friday, March 5th.
+FedEx’s dividend payout ratio (DPR) is presently 27.37%.

 FedEx Corporation provides transportation, e-commerce, and business services worldwide.
 Its FedEx Express segment offers shipping services for delivery of packages and freight.
 Its FedEx Ground segment offers business and residential money-back guaranteed ground package delivery services; and consolidates and delivers low-weight and less time-sensitive business-to-consumer packages.